 The LLC enjoyed a meteoric rise to popularity in the 1990s.
 The LLC is a creature of state law and every state, as well as the District of Columbia, has adopted statutory provisions governing the formation and operation of LLCs.
 The LLC is popular because, like a corporation, its members enjoy limited personal liability for the debts and other obligations of the entity, and like a partnership, it is a pass-through entity business structure.

 All items of income, profits, loss, deductions, and credits pass through to individual members.
 In general, a LLC can have a single member or multiple members.
 A single member LLC is generally taxed, for federal tax purposes, as a sole proprietorship and a multi-member LLC is taxed as a partnership.

-Like LLCs, the formation of a corporation is governed by state law.
+Like LLCs, the formation of a corporation business structure is governed by state law.
 Generally, corporations pay tax at both the state and federal levels.
 A corporation files Form 1120, U.S. Corporation Income Tax Return, and pays tax at rates.
 Corporate earnings that are distributed to shareholders as dividends are taxed at individual rates on shareholders' individual income tax returns.
 However, shareholders are shielded from personal liability as liability for the debts and other obligations of the entity rest with the corporation.